adrian-soch/attitude_check/README.md

 To build and run unit tests, including code coverage reports run `./build.sh test`.

+### Arduino

+The Arduino examples are written for the SparkFun Razor 9dof IMU.
+However, the usage should be clear for other boards.
+See the `#include`s for the libraries you will need to install.

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to this project.